Charlie Blackmon Player Props: Rockies vs. Mets

-Charlie Blackmon -- with an on-base percentage of .319 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the Colorado Rockies versus the New York Mets, with Tylor Megill on the hill, on May 6 at 4:10 PM ET.
+Charlie Blackmon -- with an on-base percentage of .298 in his past 10 games, 67 points lower than his season-long percentage -- will be in action for the Colorado Rockies against the New York Mets, with Joey Lucchesi on the mound, on May 7 at 1:40 PM ET.

-In his previous game he had a hitless showing (0-for-5) against the Mets.
+In his last game he had a hitless performance (0-for-3 with an RBI) against the Mets.

 Charlie Blackmon Game Info & Props vs. the Mets